Bou7mara/Book-Solutions/Programming-P&P-4th-Edition/Chapter-4/Review.md

 ### [6] What is a syntax error?
 Give five examples.
 * **Definition:** A violation of the grammar rules of the programming language detected by the compiler.
 * **Examples:** Missing semicolon, mismatched parentheses, misspelled keyword, incorrect capitalization, wrong operator usage.

+### [7] What is a type error?
+Give five examples.
+* **Definition:** An operation performed on data types that are incompatible or invalid without proper conversion.
+I don't know what I'm doing wrong here cause my answer will be redundant, something like: Assigning a string to an int, assigning an int to a string, passing the wrong argument type to a function and so on...

+### [8] What is a linker error?
+Give three examples
+* **Definition:** An error that occurs when the linker cannot combine multiple translation units into one executable source file.
+* **Examples:** Missing definition, double definition and definition mismatch between declaration and definition.